Stelliro/Koromali/README.md

 ---

 #### 🎨 **Powerful Customization**
-*   **Advanced Theme Manager:** PuffinPyEditor comes with a curated set of light and dark themes.
+*   **Advanced Theme Manager:** Koromali comes with a curated set of light and dark themes.
 The powerful **Theme Customizer** allows you to edit any theme, tweak every color, and save your own unique creations.
-*   **Extensive Preferences:** Customize everything from font family and size to indentation settings (tabs vs. spaces) and auto-save behavior.
+*   **Extensive Preferences:** Customize everything from font family and size to indexntation settings (tabs vs. spaces) and auto-save behavior.

 ---